 Fourth in the series!
 Must admit that NoHo is our regular hangout, eating at Gato and Vic’s on a regular basis, as well as enjoying the Public Theater as often as we can.
+And recently we ventured into TriBeCa and fell in love with Batard .

 - Balthazar – 80 Spring Street, 212-965-1414 – Keith McNally’s SoHo Brasserie makes you feel like you have been whisked away to Paris for the evening.
 After over a decade it is still one of the downtown places to go for upscale french bistro cooking.
 Little secret, it is a high-powered weekday breakfast scene for people in the know.

-- Blue Ribbon Brasserie – 97 Sullivan Street, 212-274-0404 – For New Yorkers who never sleep, you don’t have to eat in a late-night low-brow dinner as this place is open until 4 AM with great food and service.
+- Blue Ribbon Brasserie – 97 Sullivan Street, 212-274-0404 – for New Yorkers who never sleep, you don’t have to eat in a late-night low-brow dinner as this place is open until 4 AM with great food and service.
 Chef / owners Bruce and Eric Bromberg, were trained in France and opened Blue Ribbon Brasserie 20 years ago.
 They now have many others including Blue Ribbon Sushi down the street that you should also try.

 - Bohemian – 57 Great Jones St. – “Exclusive” (referral-only) Japanese restaurant / bar hidden behind a butcher shop (butcher shop specializes & supplies them with Kobe beef – so don’t miss the beef tartar or one of the Kobe dishes).
 You need to email them requesting the phone number with a compelling “foodie” reason (www.playearth.jp).
 The space is small and dining room seats only 25, including a couple of couches and a six-seat bar (open to 2 AM, so after dinner it takes on a lounge vibe with jazz and Japanese music).
 The Chef, Kiyo Shinoki, serves a mix of American, French, and Japanese small plates.
 My favorites: beef tartare, poke, sashimi, branzino, and the smoked tuna with micro greens!